vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > In *every thing give thanks*: for this is the will of God in Christ Jesus concerning you.
 {% ct '1 Thessalonians.
 5:18 ' %}

 The Bible teaches that every good thing comes from our Father {% rf 'James 1:17' %}, so praise, gratitude, and thanksgiving have a place in every prayer.
-There will be circumstances in which these may be harder to express, but Paul tells us that "all things work together for good to those who love God" {% rf 'Romans 8:28' %}.
-Note that he doesn't say "some things" or "most things," but "all."
-This means that God will use even the greatest tragedy for good&mdash;just look at the cross, where Jesus hung, rejected and crucified by the very people He came to save.
+There will be circumstances in which these may be harder to express, but Paul tells us that “all things work together for good to those who love God” {% rf 'Romans 8:28' %}.
+Note that he doesn’t say “some things” or “most things,” but “all.”
+This means that God will use even the greatest tragedy for good—just look at the cross, where Jesus hung, rejected and crucified by the very people He came to save.
 Nothing we will ever experience comes close to what He endured on the cross.
 He took the sword first and blunted its edge for us.

 ## What is the purpose of prayer?